Chesterfield Town Board

 What happens next?

-Once a new prospectus is issued by government, the board will use the previous valuable community engagement together with the outputs of its meetings during the summer and autumn to agree priorities for the funding.
+The board will use the results of the community engagement which was carried out in 2024, together with the outputs of its meetings during the summer and autumn, to agree priorities for the funding.

 How can I get involved?